This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 The technology is being developed further, though, with some paralyzed patients benefiting from implanted electrical stimulation devices that allow them to regain some muscle movement.

-Improving Gait in Spastic Cerebral Palsy
+Improving Gait in Spastic Cerebral Palsy with FES

-Spastic cerebral palsy is the most common form of this condition, describing between 70 and 80 percent of all children with CP.[2]
+Spastic cerebral palsy is the most common form of this condition, affecting about 80 percent of all children with CP.[2]
 It causes the muscles to be stiff and painful and the reflexes to be exaggerated.
 Most children with this form of CP will struggle to walk to some degree.
-They may also experience involuntary limb movement, continuous muscle spasms, joint contractures, and limited flexibility.

 Studies show that FES can be used to help children with spastic cerebral palsy walk better and more easily.
-In one such study, the children received eight weeks of daily functional electrical stimulation to the muscles.
-The study involved 32 children with an average age of 10 years.[3]
-There was a control group along with the group that received the FES treatment.
+In one such study, the children received eight weeks of daily functional electrical stimulation to the muscles.[3]

 All of the children were evaluated at the beginning of the study, again at the end of the eight weeks of treatment, and six weeks after that.
 They were assessed for their walking ability and their own perceptions of how they were walking.